 Below are links to various resources to help parents further their education and also set age-appropriate boundaries and family rules for their children's use of technology.
-If you know of any worthwhile resources that you don't see below, please send an email to Doug Fodeman, Director of Technology at Brookwood School.
+About half-way down this page you'll also find recommended software to help parents monitor devices.
+If you learn of any worthwhile resources that you don't see below, please send an email to Doug Fodeman, Director of Technology at Brookwood School.

 Scroll to the bottom of the page for recommendations on parental monitoring software.

 Suggestion: To better find what you are looking for amongst these resources, use the "Find" command in your browser and search for a subject, topic or word.

 A Parent’s Guide to Online Safety by Doug Fodeman and Marje Monroe (2013) (NOTE: Some of this content is already dated!)

 Age of Distraction: Why It’s Crucial for Students to Learn to Focus by Katrina Schwartz

 Are Kik, Keek, Instagram, Snapchat, and Vine Safe For Kids?
 By Leonie Smith

 Are You in the Dark on Instagram?

 (Then click the link under the first video that says “View as List”)

 Can Teens Do It All?
 Techno-multitasking, Learning and Performance